wallarm/product-documentation/include/waf/installation/cloud-platforms/test-operation-oob.md

-1. The the request with test [Path Traversal][ptrav-attack-docs] attack to an address of either the web or proxy server mirroring traffic or the machine with the Wallarm node:
+1. The request with test [Path Traversal][ptrav-attack-docs] attack to an address of either the web or proxy server mirroring traffic or the machine with the Wallarm node:

     ```
     curl http://<ADDRESS>/etc/passwd